 Case Study

 A 480 sq ft Brooklyn studio.
 Four design directions tested in 12 minutes.
 Same room, same furniture, same camera angle.
-AI Designer ran the variations.
+Renovation AI ran the variations.
+Total final budget: $2,200 across paint, rug, sofa, and side tables — preserved by the AI preview from being $4,500 spent on the wrong direction.
+3 free designs included.

 The room